 In May of this year, I ran the BMO Vancouver Marathon, my first marathon effort after getting back into running in my early 40s.
 There are many lessons you learn, both during marathon training season, and the actual marathon itself, lessons that are indeed life changing: You are stronger than you realize, and most limits we experience in life, are limits we set for ourselves.

 Learning that you can successfully work through self-doubt and physical struggle in order to reach the finish line, sets you on a new life trajectory, one that resembles no path you have ever been on before.

-After running my first marathon, with several other races completed throughout the past three years, I believe there are three important principles that are required when designing an effective training plan: Effective plan development, improved nutrition, and a focus on recovery.
+After running my first marathon, with several other races completed throughout the past three years, I believe there are three important principles that are required when designing an effective marathon training plan: Effective plan development, improved nutrition, and a focus on recovery.
 Each element requires focused attention as significant failure with any of them can cost you on race day.

 Today I will share with you my personal schema, largely learned from, 1) my own experience, 2) suggestions by John Stanton in Running, the Complete Gide to Building Your Running Program, and 3) full potential, the future of running.

 If you are a first time marathoner, the method that I propose is for you.
 Your goal is to finish, not break national records.
 Elite and well seasoned marathon runners can use the same elements (and many do) that I propose.
 However, elites in particular, have an entirely different focus that often requires attending regular running clinics, and/or hiring a coach.
 Either way, there is something for everyone in the proposed method.

 There are several items to be aware of when preparing for your first marathon.
 Consider the following as you proceed:

 - It is assumed that you are already running.
 You have likely run a series of shorter races, and even progressed to completing at least one half-marathons in the past year.